Ionfinisher/pulumi-esc-config/README.md

 - When specifying a directory, a file will be created with a name based on your project and environment

 - All commands require the PULUMI_ORG environment variable to be set in your .env file

+## Best Practices

+When working with Pulumi ESC for secrets management, follow these best practices:

+1. Secret Management
+   Rotate Secrets Regularly: Schedule regular rotation of secrets to minimize the impact of potential breaches.

+2. Use Least Privilege: Grant only the necessary access permissions to secrets, limiting the scope of potential damage.

+3. Avoid Hardcoding: Never hardcode secrets in your application code or commit them to version control.

+4. Environment Isolation: Use separate environments (dev, staging, prod) with different secret values for proper isolation.

+5. For more information about Pulumi ESC concepts and best practices, refer to the [official documentation](https://www.pulumi.com/docs/pulumi-cloud/esc/concepts/).

 ## License